iamaya2/MatHH/README.md

 		\Utils
    			\distance
    			...
+	\outsiderCode 	<---------	Use this folder to store your codes
 ```

 ***Note**: remember you can use `addpath(genpath(pathString))` for temporarily adding these packages to Matlab's search path, so that you can put your codes in different folders.*